DaWe1992/Applied_ML_Fundamentals/README.md

 'We are drowning in information and starving for knowledge.' – John Naisbitt
 ```

-Machine learning / data science is a subfield of artificial intelligence (AI) that provides systems the ability to **automatically learn and improve** from experience
+Machine learning and data science represent a subfield of artificial intelligence (AI) that provides systems the ability to **automatically learn and improve** from experience
 **without being explicitly programmed**.
 Machine learning focuses on the development of computer programs which can access data and use it to learn for themselves.
 A machine learning algorithm learns by building a mathematical / statistical model from the data.
 This model can then be used for inference and decision making.
 Machine learning has become an integral part of many modern applications.
-It is a **cross-topic discipline** which comprises computer science, math / statistics as well as
+In general, data science is a **cross-topic discipline** which comprises computer science, math / statistics as well as
 domain and business knowledge:

 <p align="center">